 As thought develops, metaphor develops too.
 Extended metaphor reflects extended figurative thought.
 The pattern of extended metaphor is a way to instantiate a new meaning in discourse.
 Strings of sub-images bring out the cohesive strength of the pattern: metaphorical ties and metonymic associations of contiguity with the base image provide semantic and stylistic cohesion in discourse.
 Creation of an extended metaphor is a cognitive skill, part of the human ability for continued abstraction.
 Interpretation of the figurative network calls for a cognitive approach to use of both metaphor and metonymy.
-My observations fall in with recent advances in cognitive linguistics and "the novel claim that metonymy is a form of thought" (Gibbs 2007:31).
+My observations fall in with recent advances in cognitive linguistics and "the novel claim that metonymy is a form of thought" (Gibbs 2007: 31).
 In extended metaphor, metonymy does not function on its own but in close interaction with metaphor and other stylistic techniques.
+Cognitive linguistics recognises that "figures of thought do not exist in isolation from one another" (Gibbs [1994] 1999: 449).

-Thus, extended metaphor is an instantial pattern involving a string of metaphorical sub-images sustained and linked together by the base metaphor, creating a cohesive network of associative metaphorical and metonymic ties.
+Thus, extended metaphor is an instantial pattern involving a string of metaphorical subimages sustained and linked together by the base metaphor, creating a cohesive network of associative metaphorical and metonymic ties in discourse.